 Recognizing Breakthrough Anxiety Symptoms

-Breakthrough anxiety refers to persistent symptoms that occur despite being on medication.
-Signs that anxiety meds don’t work may include:
+Breakthrough anxiety means persistent symptoms that show up despite being on medication.
+Signs that your anxiety meds aren’t working may include:

 • Unrelenting worry or fear that interferes with daily life